 Fig. 3.
 Google Earth image of the western section of the Foss Woods area in Provincetown.

-Birders have barely begun to mine the potential of Foss Woods.
-Coverage in the spring has been spotty at best, and coverage in the fall has been non-existent, though that season would seem to have potential as well.
-There is no doubt that many avian delights await discovery here.
+Although birders have barely begun to mine the potential of Foss Woods, it has already produced such locally rare species as Golden-winged, Kentucky, and Worm-eating warblers, mulitple Summer Tanagers, Blue Grosbeack, and Clay-colored Sparrow.
+Coverage in the fall has been essentially non-existent, though that season would seem to have potential as well.
+There is no doubt that many additional avian delights await discovery here.

 Now as I drive into P'town, and the lofty summit of Mt.
 Gilboa looms ahead, I no longer wonder about the area's potential.
 Rather, I wonder why I ignored it for so long and wonder what I missed there all those many years!

 - This site sponsored by the Birdwatcher's General Store -